Essential information about data storytelling

 Library data storytelling is a project to promote libraries by using library data to tell compelling stories that inform and engage people with insight into library services

-The following is essential information and terms of reference for the Library data storytelling project.
+The following is information and terms of reference for the library data storytelling project.

 All content on this site is published under a Creative Commons Attribution 4.0 International License.